-This course offers a six week comprehensive immersion in archaeological practices and site interpretation.
+This course offers a six-week comprehensive immersion in archaeological practices and site interpretation.
 Field Studies in Archaeology is an intensive introductory course on archaeological field techniques during which students will learn site discovery procedures (Phase 1) and techniques for test and data recovery excavations (Phases 2 and 3).
 Students will conduct pedestrian surveys, establish a site grid, set excavation units, and conduct systematic excavations.
 Students will also learn techniques for recording observations and identifying and collecting specimens.
-During the introductory week, students will learn about the ethnographic lifeways of the indigenous people of southeastern Oregon, explore the diverse ecological settings of the Harney Basin, and tour PaleoAmerican sites pertinent to our research at Rimrock Draw Rockshelter.
-Lithic analyst Daniel Stueber will conduct a one week workshop on flintknapping and interpreting the lithic diagnostic attributes of stone tools.
+During the introductory week, students will learn about the ethnographic lifeways of the indigenous people of southeastern Oregon, explore the diverse ecological settings of the Harney Basin, and tour Paleoamerican sites pertinent to our research at Rimrock Draw Rockshelter.
+The second week will be devoted to training in pedestrian field survey, exploratory probing, and test excavation techniques.
 Four full weeks will be devoted to excavation at the site.
 In the laboratory (as time permits), students may learn techniques for processing, analyzing, and curating materials collected from the field and synthesizing laboratory and field notes into narratives.
-Nancy Pobanz, a Eugene-based artist specializing in the use of mineral pigments collected from southeastern Oregon, will be our artist-in-residence once again this summer.